APTrust/registry/README.md

 This may be necessary if the tests passed on the prior run, but you want to force a reload of the schema or the fixtures.

+## Fixtures

+The test script automatically loads fixtures when tests begin.
+Fixtures for Inst 1 and Inst 2 are stable.
+Tests don't add objects, files, etc. to those institutions.
+That means you can test for a certain number of items (e.g. the index page should return 4 objects, or 6 files) and you should get that number.

+Items added dynamically during tests are added to the test.edu institution.
+Counts of these items may change between tests, so don't rely on them.

+If you want to ensure a 100% known dataset before any test, call `db.ForceFixtureReload()` at the top of your test fuction.
+If your test is going to pollute the DB, call `defer db.ForceFixtureReload()` at the outset, so your test will clean up after itself.

+The only reason we don't call `db.ForceFixtureReload()` for every test is because it will slow down the test suite.

+## HTTP Tests

+We use the httpexpect test library, which sometimes panics when calling Expect().
+That seems to be a bug.
+It can also send repeat requests if you call Expect() and then later call Expect().Body().
+The repeated requests mangle the URL, causing errors.
+That also seems to be a bug.

+You can call `testutil.InitHTTPTests()` before any HTTP tests to ensure HTTP test clients are ready to use.
+This call is idempotent, and will only initialize clients that have not yet been initialized, so it's always safe to call.

 # External Services

 If you want to send two-factor OTP codes through SMS, or two-factor Authy push notifications, you'll need to enable these in the .env (or .env.test) file.
 Set the following: